There is a Strange Flavor

 all the way to the self: it’s farther than to the star one cannot see.

-Shakespeare and Ibn Gabriol and Rembrandt and Mozart
+Shakespeare and Ibn Gabirol and Rembrandt and Mozart

 will bow one day to a completely different kind of spirituality: